 A family-guarded icon with incomparable style

-As one of the most iconic Champagne houses, Billecart Salmon needs little, if any, introduction.
+As one of the most iconic Champagne houses, Billecart Salmon needs few, if any, introduction.
 But many won’t know that it is one of the few historical maisons to remain truly independent and family-owned: the seventh generation of the founding family is now at the helm of the estate and is still the guardian of the house’s uncompromising quality.
-Having just celebrated 200 years of history Billecart Salmon is a hallmark of elegance and finesse, expressed in each of its renowned cuvées.
+Having just celebrated 200 years of history, Billecart Salmon is a hallmark of elegance and finesse, expressed in each of its renowned cuvées.

 Location: Mareuil-sur-Aÿ, Champagne, France